Irys-xyz/arweave/README.md

 #### Getting transaction status

-> Just like other blockchain-style systems (like Bitcoin and Ethereum), you should always ensure that your transaction has received a number of confirmations in blocks before you assume that the transaction has been fully accepted by the network.
+> Just like other blockchains (including Bitcoin and Ethereum), you should always ensure that your transaction has received enough block confirmations before you assume that the transaction has been fully accepted by the network.
+> We strongly advise that you check the status and number of confirmations for a given txid before using it, even if you have received a ‘200’ status response.
 ```js
 arweave.transactions.getStatus('bNbA3TEQVL60xlgCcqdz4ZPHFZ711cZ3hmkpGttDt_U').then(res => {
     console.log(res);